serdarburakguneri/hobby-streamer/backend/lambdas/cmd/trigger_transcode_job/README.md

 # Trigger Transcode Job Lambda

-This Lambda function triggers transcoding jobs by sending SQS messages to the transcoder queue.
+Lambda function that triggers transcoding jobs by sending SQS messages to the transcoder queue.

-## Purpose
+## Features

-When a user wants to transcode a video to HLS or DASH format, this Lambda function:
-1. Receives a POST request with assetId, videoType, and format
+- Receives POST requests with assetId, videoType, and format
-2. Sends an SQS message to the transcoder queue
+- Sends SQS messages to the transcoder queue
-3. Returns success/failure response
+- Returns success/failure response

 ## Request Format